Bring your Net Promoter Score (NPS) responses into Dovetail for easy analysis.

 The easiest and recommended way to import your NPS responses is through Zapier.
 With a free Zapier account, you can connect apps together and move data around using automated workflows called Zaps.

 Start by connecting your NPS survey software to Zapier.
 Once connected, you’ll need to create a new Zap, and select the relevant Trigger from your NPS app.
 Here are quick references to some of the more popular NPS apps:

 For this example, we’ll look at creating a Trigger using Delighted.

 Once you’ve configured your Trigger, you’ll need to set up the Create Note Action.
 For this example, we want our notes to be created in a new project called NPS responses within the Uncategorised group.

-We want the title of the note to be populated with the Person Name and the Score from Delighted.
+We want the title of the note to be populated with the Person Name from Delighted.
 The content of the note will be the NPS survey Comment.

 We’ve also set Analyze sentiment to yes, which we’ll explore later in this guide.

 Once you’ve set up your Zap and turned it on, any new responses from your NPS survey software will start creating new notes in Dovetail.
 If you’re looking to retrospectively analyze data you’ve already collected, you can use CSV import.

 If you don’t have a Zapier account, you can manually export your data from your NPS survey software and import it into Dovetail.

 The disadvantage of this over Zapier is that you will have to manually export and import to get the latest data into Dovetail, whereas Zapier will continuously push your data into Dovetail as it is collected.